Darius Saint-Robinson: Buffalo Bills

 In 2014, Robinson signed a three-year contract as a undrafted free agent with the Buffalo Bills for $1,532,000.
 He suffered a severe shoulder injury in training camp and was released from the team.

 European football

 In 2018, Robinson signed with the New Yorker Lions in the German Football League for the 2018 season.
 He won his first European Championship in his first year by competing and winning the Eurobowl title.
 In 2019, Robinson went to the Austrian Football League where he added league and European (CEFL) championships to his resume with the Swarco Raiders Tirol.
-From 2021 to 2022 Robinson played for the Wroclaw Panthers in Poland who were competing in the 2021 season, where he was honored with AFI's All-Europe 1st-Team award and 2022 with being named a ELF all-star.
+From 2021 to 2022 Robinson played for the Wroclaw Panthers in Poland who were competing in the 2021 season, where he was honored with AFI's All-Europe 1st-Team award and 2022 with being named an ELF all-star.
 Darius Saint-Robinson is now a part of the Munich Ravens franchise based in Munich, Germany.